 Bieszczady National Park

 Bieszczady is a name of the Polish region in Carpathian mountains.
 It is located in a remote part of the country.
 Which is why Polish people might sometimes use “Bieszczady” as a synonim of the end of the world.
 The kingdom of bears, Polish bisons and wolves.
 And of course the magnet for all the misfits of this world.
 The land which remembers simpler times, without deadlines and KPIs.
 This is why Polish saying goes like this: “One day I will leave it all behind and move to Bieszczady”.
-Every year more and more people visit Bieszczady, so it is worth to go there and stand face to face with its wilderness before it becomes another loud touristic location.
+Every year more and more people visit Bieszczady, so it is worth to go there and stand face to face with its wilderness.
+Go there before it becomes another loud touristic location.

-When to visit: If you are looking for a total desolation, come outside of the tourists season.
+When to visit: If you are looking for a total desolation, come outside of the touristic season.
 The biggest crowds of tourists should be expected during summer months and long weekends (especially 1-3 May, 15 of August and the movable feast of Corpus Christi – usually in the end of May or in June).